jrmarino/AdaBase/stmt_fetch_next.md

 <div class="leftside">
 <pre class="code">
 package AdaBase.Results.Sets is
-   type DataRow        is tagged limited private;
+   type DataRow is tagged private;
-   type DataRow_Access is access all DataRow;
+   Empty_DataRow : constant DataRow;
 end AdaBase.Results.Sets;
 </pre>
-<h3>Boolean function<br/>
+<h3>AdaBase.Results.Sets.DataRow function<br/>
-AdaBase.Statement.Base.[STMT].fetch_next (datarow : DataRow_Access)</h3>
+AdaBase.Statement.Base.[STMT].fetch_next ()</h3>
 <p>
-This function attempts to fetch the next row of data that was retrieved prior as a result of a query.
-If there is not another row of data available, False is returned and value of <i>datarow</i> is set to null.
+This function attempts to fetch the next row of data from a query's result set.
+If there is not another row of data available, the Empty_DataRow constant is returned, and the row's data_exhausted method returns False.
-If more data are available, the function returns True and <i>datarow</i> points to the DataRow type fetched while the client library advances the cursor.
+If more data are available, the function returns a populated DataRow while the client library advances the cursor.
 </p>
 <pre class="code">
 with AdaBase;